MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 ## Require step-up authentication (authentication context)

 When **Session control type** is set to **Block activities, Control file download (with inspection), Control file upload (with inspection)**, you can select an **Action** of **Require step-up authentication**.
-When this action is selected, Defender for Cloud Apps will redirect the session to Azure AD Conditional Access for policy reevaluation, whenever the selected activity occurs.
-Based on the configured authentication context in Azure AD, claims such as multi-factor authentication and device compliance can be checked during a session.
+When this action is selected, Defender for Cloud Apps will redirect the session to Microsoft Entra Conditional Access for policy reevaluation, whenever the selected activity occurs.
+Based on the configured authentication context in Microsoft Entra ID, claims such as multi-factor authentication and device compliance can be checked during a session.

 ## <a name="block-activities"></a>Block specific activities